Atomicity and boundedness of monotone Puiseux monoids: Background and Notation

-A \emph{Puiseux monoid} is an additive submonoid of $\qq_{\ge 0}$.
-Albeit a natural generalization of numerical semigroups, Puiseux monoids are not always atomic.
-In fact, a Puiseux monoid is atomic if and only if it contains a minimal set of generators, which, in this case, must be unique.
-In addition, if $0$ is not a limit point of a Puiseux monoid $M$, then $M$ is atomic.
-We will use these two facts throughout this paper without explicit mention.
 The atomicity of Puiseux monoids was studied in \cite{fG16}, where the reader can find further results related to the atomic structure of these objects.
 A Puiseux monoid $M$ is said to be \emph{bounded} if $M$ can be generated by a bounded subset of rational numbers.
+There are Puiseux monoids that are not bounded, as we shall see below.
 Besides, we say that $M$ is \emph{strongly bounded} if $M$ can be generated by a set of rationals $R$ such that $\mathsf{n}(R)$ is bounded.
+Obviously, every finitely generated Puiesux monoid is strongly bounded.
+However, there are strongly bounded Puiseux monoids that fail to be finitely generated.
 The family of strongly bounded Puiseux monoids is strictly contained in that of bounded Puiseux monoids.
-Additionally, there are Puiseux monoids that are not bounded.
 The following example illustrates these observations.

 \begin{example} Let $P$ denote the set of primes.
-Consider the bounded Puiseux monoid Since the set of atoms of $M$ is precisely $A$, one has that $M$ cannot be strongly bounded.
-On the other hand, let
+Consider the Puiseux monoid

-In this case, the set of atoms of $M'$ is $ A'$.
-Because $A'$ is an unbounded set, it follows that $M'$ is not a bounded Puiseux monoid. \end{example}
+An elementary divisibility argument will reveal that $\mathcal{A}(M_1) = A_1$.
+Because $A_1$ is an unbounded set, it follows that $M_1$ is not a bounded Puiseux monoid.
+On the other hand, let us consider the strongly bounded Puiseux monoid

+As in the previous case, it is not hard to verify that $\mathcal{A}(M_2) = A_2$.
+Therefore $M_2$ is a strongly bounded Puiseux monoid that is not finitely generated.
+We will say more about $M_2$ in Section~\ref{sec:primary Puiseux Monoids}.
+Finally, consider the bounded Puiseux monoid

+Once again, $\mathcal{A}(M_3) = A_3$ follows from an elementary divisibility argument.
+As a result,~$M_3$ cannot be strongly bounded. \end{example}